American Indian Wars: Sheridan's campaigns

 After the Civil War, all of the Indians were assigned to reservations, and the reservations were under the control of the Interior Department.
 Control of the Great Plains fell under the Army's Department of the Missouri, an administrative area of over 1,000,000 mi2 encompassing all land between the Mississippi River and the Rocky Mountains.
 Maj.
 Gen. Winfield S. Hancock had led the department in 1866 but had mishandled his campaign, resulting in Sioux and Cheyenne raids that attacked mail stagecoaches, burned the stations, and killed the employees.
-They also raped, killed, and kidnapped many settlers on the frontier.
+They also raped, killed, and kidnapped settlers on the frontier.

 Philip Sheridan was the military governor of Louisiana and Texas in 1866, but President Johnson removed him from that post, claiming that he was ruling over the area with absolute tyranny and insubordination.
 Shortly after, Hancock was removed as head of the Department of the Missouri and Sheridan replaced him in August 1867.
 He was ordered to pacify the plains and take control of the Indians there, and he immediately called General Custer back to command of the 7th Cavalry; Hancock had suspended him.

 The Department of Missouri was in poor shape upon Sheridan's arrival.
 Commissioners from the government had signed a peace treaty in October 1867 with the Comanche, Kiowa, Kiowa Apache, Cheyenne, and Arapaho which offered them reservation land to live on along with food and supplies, but Congress failed to pass it.
 The promised supplies from the government were not reaching the Indians and they were beginning to starve, numbering an estimated 6,000.
 Sheridan had only 2,600 men at the time to control them and to defend against any raids or attacks, and only 1,200 of his men were mounted.
 These men were also under-supplied and stationed at forts that were in poor condition.
 They were also mostly unproven units that replaced retired veterans from the Civil War.